 The growing popularity of consumer-to-consumer sales has resulted in a bevy of online ticket platforms.
 We'll review 10 options for selling your unwanted but valuable tickets.

 Here's a list of ticket resale platforms with a variety of different characteristics, such as ticket genre, seller-buyer communication and payment methods.
 Let's see how they stack up.

 |Vivid Seats |

 |Ticket City |

 Some convenient features and costs are fairly standard from platform to platform.
 You can post the same tickets on multiple websites, for instance, without paying a fee to list on any of them.
 Once you sell the stubs on one site, you can then remove them from all the sites on which you posted them without a penalty.

 In some cases, these go-between companies set themselves apart by doing any number of things, from helping you to price your tickets (without being too intrusive) to offering a variety of ways to receive payment.
 It's a hassle, for example, to sign up for a PayPal account if you're a one-time ticket-seller.
 It's much easier to have a variety of options (bank account, check, Venmo, et cetera) at your disposal.

 Another key difference revolves around the fees applied to sellers and buyers.
 You may be wondering why the fees matter to you if you're the one selling.
 Well, consider that a buyer is more likely to purchase your tickets on one platform versus another if the platform itself charges a lower fee to the buyer.
 As a result, you can creep your asking price up a bit on the lower-fee platform.

-As for the company's cut of your sale, our research found that non-classifieds-style platforms may charge 10% to 15% of the final price, cutting into your would-be profits.
+As for the company's cut of your sale, non-classifieds-style platforms may charge 10% to 15% of the final price, cutting into your would-be profits.